lohcoh/lohcoh-core/lohcoh-docs/Generator/Monetization.md

 ## extended components
-Data Tables (should probably be in the free project) Search Filter
+Data Tables (should be in the free project?)
-Layouts (should probably be in the free project) Tailwind-like or PatternFly UI elements;
+Layouts (should definitely be in the free project, is needed for forms)

+Search Filters UI + Query API
+	The idea here is to provide a metadata-driven GraphQL-like query facility along with search filter UI that enables users to filter search results or even create ad-hoc reports.

+Tailwind-like or PatternFly UI elements;
 Cards
 Lists